Freight Broker Factoring: An Essential Guide

 Although many financing options exist for the trucking industry, few are expressly designed for freight brokerages.
 One exception is freight broker factoring, a unique funding solution that allows you to pay carriers, cover overhead, grow your business, and more, all without taking on debt.
-Our guide to freight factoring walks you through how it works, including benefits and qualification process, as well as how it compares to other transportation industry finance options.
+Our guide to freight factoring walks you through how it works, including benefits and the qualification process, as well as how it compares to other transportation industry finance options.

 Freight Broker Factoring Process